santhosh-tekuri/notes/algorithms/dynamic_programming/maximum_sum_subarray.md

 ### Minimum Sum Subarray

-simply invert sign of each element and run above algorithm
+simply invert sign of each element and run above algorithm. do not forget to negate the original answer

 ```java
 int minSumSubarray(int x[n]) {